Diffuse Scattering on Graphs: Examples

 \section{Examples}

-Having developed the theory of Born series in the previous section, we now apply this method to approximate the Green's functions for specific families of graphs, including the path, the loop, the M\"{o}bius ladder, the complete graph, the Bethe lattice, and the two-dimensional lattice.
+Having developed the theory of Born series in the previous section, provided the perturbations to the absorption are sufficiently small, we can now apply this method to approximate Green's functions for which the background Green's function is known.
+A non-exhaustive list of families graphs for which the background Green's function is known is given in Table \ref{table:background_greens_functions}.